2. Progestin-only birth control pills (“mini-pills”)

 desogestrel 150 mcg.

-Contraception for young, nulliparous women who have a regular sex life (in the event that microdosed drugs did not fit - the presence of bloody discharge on the days of taking active pills after the end of the adaptation period to the drug).
-As well as contraception for women who have given birth, or women in late reproductive age.
+Contraception for young, nulliparous women who have regular sex life (in the event that microdosed drugs are not suitable - the presence of spotting on the days of taking active pills after the end of the period of adaptation to the drug).
+As well as contraception for women who have given birth, or women of late reproductive age.

 Name Compound Notes